shhossain/computer_science/README.md

 ## Introduction

 Computer science is the study of computers and computing and their theoretical and practical applications.
 Computer science applies the principles of mathematics, engineering, and logic to a plethora of problems.
-These include algorithm formulation, software/hardware development, and artificial intelligence.

 ## [Electronic Computer](Electronic%20Computer/readme.md)